Corporation vs Limited Liability Company, it is always a hard choice and you need to be supported by the best professionals.

 General.
 The Limited Liability Company, typically referred to as LLC, offers to its members the same protection afforded to the shareholders of a Corporation: LLC members won’t be held personally liable for corporate debts should the business be unable to pay its creditors.
 Members, generally, will risk only up to the value of their capital contribution.
 The creditors of the LLC, likewise, may only collect on their debts by going after the assets of the company.
 The main difference with respect to a Corporation, however, is that the LLC is a pass through entity, i.e. the LLC does not pay income taxes at the corporate level, whereas corporate income is allocated among the members, and income taxes are only collected at the individual owners’ level.
 The advantage is, therefore, that the income of an LLC is taxed only once, unlike the Corporation which income is taxed both at the corporate and shareholder level.
 See post: USA Companies – The Corporation.

-The aforesaid peculiarity makes the LLC the business entity which best meets the needs of American small and medium businesses due to its undisputed tax advantages – compared to the Corporation – and its management flexibility.
+The aforesaid peculiarity makes of the LLC the business entity which best meets the needs of American small and medium businesses due to its undisputed tax advantages – compared to the Corporation – and its management flexibility.
 Unfortunately, the LLC is not a convenient choice for Italian or non-US owners, as the non-US LLC partner is required to file the tax return in the United States, reporting all the income generated both inside and outside the United States, according to the worldwide taxation principle.

-In this regard, however, it is worth noting that, where the Italian (or non-US) LLC owners are individuals willing to move and reside in the US through a treaty-trader or treaty-investor visa (E-1 or E-2 visas), the most suitable business entity choice goes back to the LLC.
+In this regard, however, it is worth noting that, where the Italian (or non-US) LLC owners are individuals willing to move and reside in the US through a treaty-trader or treaty-investor visa (E-1 or E-2 visas), the most suitable business entity choice goes back to be the LLC.
 Indeed, once holding a visa and a social security number, the foreign individual owners will be treated like Americans from a taxation standpoint and shall, therefore, be able to enjoy the same LLC tax treatment reserved to U.S. citizens and green card holders.

 Flexibility in Management.
 The Limited Liability Company is the Americans’ favorite business entity also because, unlike the Corporation, it does not call for compliance with certain formalities, such as holding annual meetings and adopting corporate resolutions.
 In addition, the LLC structure is much simpler than that of the Corporation, as it only requires the presence of a member who may also act as a manager or delegate such office to a non-member.